pragyan-ghimire/WeatherApp/README.md

 ### 3. Search location you want

-- Just got to search bar and type the location you want to search for.
+- Just go to search bar and type the location you want to search for.
+Example Delhi of India.
 ![3](https://github.com/user-attachments/assets/3e67f3a2-888f-4318-8ebf-6b2970ea2557)